Business Customs

 Telecommunications/Electronics

 The International direct country code for Sierra Leone is + 232 or 00 232.
-Sierratel provides fixed-line telecommunications services but is not widely in use.
-The mobile penetration rate is high with four major mobile phone operators: Orange, Africell, Sierratel, and QCell.
+Fixed-line telecommunications services are available but not widely used.
+The mobile penetration rate is high with three active mobile phone operators: Orange, Africell, and QCell.
 Customers prefer mobile phones, though all phone lines can make landline and direct international calls.

 Internet penetration is low (32.4 percent in 2022) but continues to improve.
 An undersea fiber optic cable connects the country and enhances internet connection speed.
 All the major mobile phone companies provide data services (3G and 4G) that allow reasonably good internet connectivity throughout the country, though connection is spotty outside of urban centers.
 Some of the major telecommunications providers have also begun to roll out 5G networks, though this is primarily limited to the capital of Freetown.
 High-speed internet connections and Wi-Fi are available at many hotels, although connections are not always reliable, particularly outside of Freetown.